Austerius/matrices/README.md

 # matrices
 matrices repository was created to provide basic operation on matrices: addition, multiplication, transposition, reversion etc(check all operation below).
-Project, mostly, has educational purpose and will be usfull for students(it contains examples how to implement matrices operation in python, and also examples of  posible pitfalls due to 'bad'  implementation).
+Project, mostly, has educational purpose and will be useful for students(it contains examples how to implement matrices operation in python, and also examples of  possible pitfalls due to 'bad'  implementation).
 Need to mention, that main script('matrices.py') follow PEP8 convention.
 <p>To use 'matrices' in your own project - just copy 'matrices.py' and 'errors.py' in your project directory.
 Then, use import statement like this:</p>